Photo: Dunton Hot Springs

 I have to be honest.
 As much as I love the combination of hot water, soaking, and the smell of sulfur, I lived in Pagosa Springs for ten years and sat in the hot springs once.
 Yes, part of it was my unwillingness to be seen publically in a bathing suit, but the larger concern was the sharing of bath water with strangers.
 I am, therefore, the perfect demographic for this article!

-Nathrop is a small village between Buena Vista and Salida in Chaffee County, Colorado.
+Nathrop is a small village between Buena Vista and Salida in Chaffee County.
 Fifteen of Colorado’s 54 highest peaks belong to Chaffee so expect spectacular views everywhere.
 Two privately owned vacation homes are available to visitors seeking the soak.

 Alpine Hot Springs Hideaway